-Hair Salon Reopening: How to Sanitize Your Salon to Prevent the Spread of Coronavirus
+Hair Salon Reopening: How to Sanitize Your Workplace

 After being shut down these long months, you're breathing a sigh of relief as salons across the country reopen, and you can finally get back to work.
 But back to work doesn't mean business as usual for hair salon reopening.